versionone/VersionOne.SDK.Java.APIClient/README.md

 ## Updating Data

-Updating assets with the Java SDK involves calling the Save method on the IServices object.
+Updating assets with the Java SDK involves calling the **Save** method on the **IServices** class.

 ### How to update a scalar attribute on an asset

-Updating a scalar attribute on an asset is accomplished by calling the SetAttribute method on an asset, specifying the IAttributeDefinition of the attribute you wish to change and the new scalar value.
+Updating a scalar attribute on an asset is accomplished by calling the **SetAttribute** method on an asset, specifying the **IAttributeDefinition** of the attribute you wish to change and the new scalar value.
 This code will update the Name attribute on the Story with ID 1094:

 ```java
 public Asset UpdateScalarAttribute() throws Exception {